lingjiankong/leetcode/README.md

 - Exotic: Exotic questions (not necessarily a bad question).
 Can be skipped.
 - Hard: Hard to understand questions.
 If you can't get it, then don't spend too much time on it.
 - Bad: Badly designed questions with lots of down voting.
 You shouldn't waste your time here.
+- Mechanical: There might not be some obvious pattern to the solution.
+Just memorize it.

 ## Array
 | ID | Name | Rating | Note